godotengine/godot-docs/classes/class_node.rst

 Notification received from Godot's crash handler when the engine is about to crash.

-Implemented on desktop platforms if the crash handler is enabled.
+Implemented on desktop platforms, if the crash handler is enabled.

 .. _class_Node_constant_NOTIFICATION_OS_IME_UPDATE: